Financing Receivables and Using Vendor Financing to Improve Your Business Cash Flow

 Accounts receivable financing is an interesting alternative to traditional bank financing.
 Receivable financing is a financial transaction that involves obtaining a loan by leveraging your company’s accounts receivables.

-Accounts receivable finance is a good option for a company that has revenue in the pipeline but needs funds quickly to pay its bills.
+Accounts receivable finance is a good option for a company with revenue in the pipeline that needs funds quickly to pay its bills.
 It’s also a good option for companies that just don’t want to be in the business of collecting outstanding bills and are happy to pay a small fee in exchange for receiving money upfront.

 Types of Receivables Financing Options

 You could also sell those accounts receivable to a factoring company.
-Through a service called invoice factoring, the factor would buy your non-delinquent unpaid invoices and pay you a percentage ( known as the advance rate) of what the customers owe upfront.
-The factoring company would then collect the customer payment.
+The factor would buy your non-delinquent unpaid invoices through invoice factoring and pay you a percentage ( known as the advance rate) of what the customers owe upfront.
+The factoring company would then collect the customer’s payment.
 When the accounts receivable are paid, the factoring company keeps a small factoring fee and pays you the balance.

 Accounts Receivable Financing Pros:

-• You get money upfront for accounts that have not yet paid
+- You get money upfront for accounts that have not yet been paid.

-• Can take away the burden of collecting unpaid bills
+- It can take away the burden of collecting unpaid bills.

 Receivables Financing Cons: